AdamHarries/Gideon-Soliloquy/Character.md

     - Second Wind (Use a bonus action to regain hitpoints)
     - Indomitable (Reroll a failed saving throw)

+Feats:
+    - Charger: (When dashing, use a bonus action to make one melee weapon attack, or shove a creature) -> If moving at least 10 feet, gain +5 bonus to attach damage, or push the target up to 10 feet away

 GP: 84

 Attack Bonus: